Tracking vs. Monitoring: Key Differences Explained

 Harvard Business found that lots of businesses are doing this now.
 In fact, 60% of the big companies check what their workers do on computers.

-Since many people work from home these days, managers want to make sure everyone is actually working and not just watching cat videos!
+Since many people work from home now, managers want to make sure everyone is working.
+Not just watching cat videos!

 Digital Monitoring Tools Overview

-Companies use different tools to check how their workers do their jobs and follow the rules.
+Companies use different tools to check whether employees do their jobs.
 Remote employee monitoring has become increasingly important as workplaces evolve.
 These tools include:

-- Tracking What You Do - The tools watch and save everything you type, which apps you use, and what's on your screen while you work.
+- Tracking What You Do - The tools watch and do keystroke logging, apps, and what's on screen during work hours.

 - Checking Internet Use - They look at which websites you visit and how long you spend on them.
 They also see what you search for online.

-- Taking Pictures of Your Screen - Time tracker with screenshots captures visual evidence of work activities to ensure productivity and compliance.
+- Taking Pictures of Your Screen - Time tracker with screenshot captures visual evidence of work activities.
+It ensures productivity tracking and compliance.

-- Looking at Messages - Monitoring apps check work emails, chats, and phone calls to make sure everything's safe and follows the rules.
+- Looking at Messages - Monitoring apps check work emails, chats, and phone calls to ensure everything's safe.

 - Making Reports - The tools create reports that show how much work people get done and how they usually work.

 Many places use these tools, especially banks, hospitals, and computer companies.
-They use them because they need to keep things safe and make sure work gets done the right way.
+They use them because they need to maintain employee privacy and make sure work gets done the right way.

 Key Monitoring Capabilities